kamaso-macha/I2C-Devices/README.md

 A collection of various I2C device implementations along with some generic stuff and test applications to illustrate the usage of the devices.

-In the distribution folder, you will find ready-compiled jar files for download.
+In the 'I2c-Devices/distribution' folder, you will find ready-compiled jar files for download.